5 Simple Ways to Measure Your Project Management Maturity

 5 steps for effective project delivery

-Don't feel bad.
-Most tech companies are counterintuitively terrible at project management.
-Gartner data suggests that over 80% of technology projects fail to deliver on time and on the budget.
-Granted, this includes software projects which are much more subject to scope creep than traditional systems infrastructure.
-The simple fact is most technology organizations are just getting by with their PM practices.
-In most cases, people look for a tool to solve all of their communications, accountability, and collaboration needs.
-Often they are thinking, "If we just had the tool to solve x, we would be okay."
-In most cases, people need to fall back to basics.
+Don’t feel bad—most tech companies are surprisingly poor at project management.
+Gartner data suggests that over 80% of technology projects fail to deliver on time and within budget.
+Many organizations are just getting by with their PM practices, often seeking a tool to solve their communication, accountability, and collaboration needs.
+In reality, a focus on the basics can lead to productivity magic.

 Here are simple measures of how well you are managing your projects.